Signals Feed

 }

-The stream also sends hello, waiting, and ping frames.
+The per-visitor stream also sends hello, waiting, and ping frames.
 Use subscribeVisitor() from @clickstreamhq/signals for page-level realtime updates, or onVisitor() for the polling fallback.

 Plan Gate